Offering Investors a 16-hour Trading Window, Moomoo Achieves Record User Number

 - 24/7 global real-time financial news from world-renowned financial media such as Dow Jones and Benzinga.

-- Free Level 2 advanced market data, 40-level order book, and data updated as fast as 0.3s/time
+- Free Level 2 advanced market data for US stocks, 40-level order book, and data updated as fast as 0.3s/time.

 - 24/7 customer support to fully meet the needs of customers in local markets.